maurijlozano/CUBES/Readme.md

 1. calculate modal codon usage frequencies for a set of genes (e.g. from a core genome obtained from [Edgar software](https://edgar.computational.bio.uni-giessen.de)) using [G. Olsen Software](http://www.life.illinois.edu/gary/programs/codon_usage.html)
 2. generate representative DNA sequences for the calcualted modal frequencies (Since the codon usage analysis will be done using codonW which requires coding sequences)
 3. calculate the correspondence analysis of RSCU using [CodonW software](http://codonw.sourceforge.net/).
 At this point, the pipeline generates plots of the first 2 components of COA, both for genes and codons, including the modal sequences for the core-genomes, singletons and putatively highly expressed proteins.
+Additionally, scripts to calculate CA of RSCU and raw codon counts using only R software are provided.
 4. calculate the adaptation index s-tAI and the GC3 content, using RGF (i.e. relative content of tRNA genes for each amino-acid) and the evolutionary distance between core-genomes (which can be obtained from Edgar software), which must be supplied by the user.
 As a result, the script outputs tables and plots showing the variation of these indices in function of the evolutionary distance.
 5. generate a distance tree based on the tRNA gene content (which must be supplied, e.g. from [GtRNAdb](http://gtrnadb.ucsc.edu/) data base) as in [Novoa *et al.* 2012](https://doi.org/10.1016/j.cell.2012.01.050)
 6. Finally, two plots are created.
 One showing the change in the codon use frequencies (CUF) for each codon and the corresponding *w*, and the other, a heatmap of the difference in CUF between: a. the initial and the most ancestral core-genomes, b. the initial core-genome and the putatively highly expressed genes (PHE).